moll-dev/Data-Structure-Zoo/2-Sorting/README.md

 [ Draw picture of some dude trying to sort blocks idk]

-Now let's get to something a bit more fun than Big-O and algorithm analysis from now on we'll be mentioning the amoritized time next to any crucial algorithms or methods.
+Now let's get to something a bit more fun than Big-O and algorithm analysis from now on we'll be mentioning the amortized time next to any crucial algorithms or methods.
 Sorting is used for all sorts of things!
 As you may well know, computers can collect way more information than we can process in our life times, so if we can programmatically sort out what we want, we'll be able to find what we really want.